TeamCharles/bangazon-inc/projects/INITIAL_BANGAZON_SITE.md

 1. On the order detail view, have a button labeled `Complete Order`.
 1. When a customer starts to complete an order, show them a list of payment types that are assigned to them.
 When they select one to add to the order, then the order is complete.

+### More Requirements
+1. User can create an account.
+Accounts can be either a seller or a buyer account.
+1. Seller accounts can add products and edit products they own.
+1. Buyer accounts can create and edit PaymentTypes.

 ## Resources